-Diagrams allow the implementation of three specific aspects of design.
-First, diagrams act as filters, allowing the designer to impose an abstract structure on the problem by concentrating on particular information while ignoring aspects that are not directly relevant.
+Diagrams allow for the implementation of tree specific aspects of design.
+First, diagrams act as filters, allowing the designer to impose an abstract structure on the problem by concentrating on particular information, while ignoring aspects that are not directly relevant.
 Second, diagrams embody viewpoints.

-The problem at hand is different according to the viewpoint we choose to emphasize -designer, client, user-and is represented by different diagrams.
+The problem at hand is different according to the viewpoints we choose to emphasize--that of the designer, the client, the user--and is represented by different diagrams.
 Third, diagrams imply contexts.
-A diagram representing the design of a bridge in the context of the historical development of bridges differs from a diagram representing the design in the context of regional differences in vernacular form, and is different again from one showing the design in the context of technological development.
+A diagram representing the design of a bridge in the context of the historical development of bridges differs from a diagram representing the design in the context of regional differences in vernacular form.
+It is different again from one showing the design in the context of technological development.

-The main data component in a diagram is visual, as the name implies.
+Obviously, the main data component in a diagram is visual.
 Parts and relations of parts are represented in a network.
 Each node of the diagram can be another diagram.
 Geometric relations in the diagram, such as size, proximity, overlap, alignment, and containment, carry meaning; modification of the diagram in such ways directly affects the internal data structures and the design itself.
 Although the diagram is two-dimensional, it can be interpreted as representing more dimensions.
-In fact, the problem of 'emergent form' (Mitchell et al 1987) pertaining to diagrams is one which we attempt to resolve by establishing 'implied' nodes that the designer has access to.
-Multiple interpretations of diagrams can co-exist as modified instances of the initial diagram.
+In fact, the problem of 'emergent form' [6] pertaining to diagrams is one that we attempt to resolve by establishing 'implied' nodes that the designer has access to.
+Multiple interpretations of diagrams can coexist as modified instances of the initial diagram.